stackup-wallet/accessctl/README.md

 #### Rate limits

-A policy can enable rate limits on a `UserOperation` via the `validInterval` field.
+A policy can impose rate limits on a `UserOperation` via the `minimumInterval` field.
 This is a unix timestamp to specify how long a signer must wait between consecutive `UserOperations`.

 #### Allow actions